ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 When the verifier receives the Detached-JWS header, it MUST parse and validate the JWS object.
 The signature MUST be validated against the expected key of the signer.
+If the HTTP message request contains a body, the verifier MUST calculate the hash of body just as the signer does, with no normalization or transformation of the request.
 All required fields MUST be present and their values MUST be valid.
-If the HTTP message request contains a body, the verifier MUST calculate the hash of body just as the signer does, with no normalization or transformation of the request.
+All fields MUST match the corresponding portions of the HTTP message.
+For example, the `htm` field of the JWS header has to be the same as the HTTP verb used in the request.

 Note that this proof method depends on a specific cryptographic algorithm, SHA-256, in two ways: the `ath` hash algorithm is hardcoded, and computing the payload of the detached/attached signature also uses a hardcoded hash.
-A future version of this document may address crypto-agility for both these uses by replacing ath with a new header that upgrades the algorithm, and possibly defining a new header that indicates the HTTP content's hash method.
+A future version of this document may address crypto-agility for both these uses by replacing ath with a new header that upgrades the algorithm, and possibly defining a new JWS header that indicates the HTTP content's hash method.

 #### Key Rotation using Detached JWS

-When rotating a key using Detached JWS, the message, which includes the new public key value or reference, is first signed with the old key using a JWS object with `typ` header value ”gnap-binding-rotation+jwsd”.
-The value of the JWS object is then taken as the payload of a new JWS object, to be signed by the new key.
+When rotating a key using Detached JWS, the message, which includes the new public key value or reference, is first signed with the old key as described above using a JWS object with `typ` header value ”gnap-binding-rotation+jwsd”.
+The value of the JWS object is then taken as the payload of a new JWS object, to be signed by the new key using the parameters above.

+The value of the new JWS object is sent in the Detached-JWS header.

 ### Attached JWS {#attached-jws}